ajsummerfield/contentful-astro/README.md

 ## How to set it up

+Add your Contentful `spaceId` and `accessToken` to the config.

 Hopefully you will have created a component for each Content Model you have in Contentful.
 This configuration allows you to effectively register all your components so that when Contentful is rendering your page it has them all available to use.

-Edit the config your added earlier to include each component by name and path (exlcuding the `src` part of the path):
+Edit the config you added earlier to include each component by name and path (exlcuding the `src` part of the path):

 ```javascript
 components: {